Garuda Indonesia: Frequent-flyer program

 Garuda Frequent Flyer, Garuda Indonesia's frequent-flyer program was launched in September 1999.

 In 2005, Garuda Indonesia relaunched its Garuda Frequent Flyer (GFF) with a new look, benefits and services.
-The new program allows members to earn miles on domestic and international flights and has four tiers of membership covering GFF Junior, Blue, Silver, Gold, and Platinum status levels.
+The new program allowed members to earn miles on domestic and international flights and had four adult membership tiers—Blue, Silver, Gold and Platinum—and a Junior membership.
 In June 2011, Garuda Indonesia launched a joint frequent flyer program with Korean Air.
-Members of the Garuda Frequent Flyer (GFF) program and Korean Air's SkyPass program will benefit from the cooperation by accruing mileage for flying both Korean Air and Garuda or any Garuda–Korean Air codeshare flights.
+The cooperation enabled members of the Garuda Frequent Flyer (GFF) program and Korean Air's SkyPass program to accrue mileage for flying both Korean Air and Garuda or any Garuda–Korean Air codeshare flights.

 From 27 March 2014, due to joining SkyTeam, Garuda Indonesia announced that Garuda Frequent Flyer renamed as GarudaMiles.
 In 2017, Citilink's frequent-flyer program, Supergreen, merged with GarudaMiles, dubbed 'Supergreen GarudaMiles', before merging fully with GarudaMiles.
-Until 21 March 2024, GarudaMiles serves as Garuda Indonesia and Citilink's frequent-flyer program, as Citilink reincarnates its own frequent flyer program as LinkMiles in 2021 and eventually became independent in 2024.
+GarudaMiles also served Citilink until 21 March 2024.
+Citilink introduced its LinkMiles programme in 2021 and separated it from GarudaMiles in 2024.

-As of 2025, besides Garuda and SkyTeam members (including suspended member Aeroflot), GarudaMiles members can earn and spend their miles with non-alliance members Emirates and Etihad Airways, Oneworld members Qatar Airways and Japan Airlines, and Star Alliance member Singapore Airlines.
-GarudaMiles members previously able to earn and spend miles with India's Jet Airways before Jet's demise in 2019.
-They also previously able to earn miles from Alitalia flights before the carrier's demise in 2021.
+As of 2025, besides Garuda and SkyTeam members, GarudaMiles members can earn and spend their miles with non-alliance members Emirates and Etihad Airways, Oneworld members Qatar Airways and Japan Airlines, and Star Alliance member Singapore Airlines.
+GarudaMiles members were previously able to earn and spend miles with India's Jet Airways before Jet's demise in 2019.
+They were also previously able to earn miles from Alitalia flights before the carrier's demise in 2021.